AI For Active Roof Leak Calls

 Capture what dispatch needs

 Bookable leak inspections, emergency tarp requests, repair calls, and replacement opportunities move into the right dispatch or callback path.
-Unsafe, exact-price, claim-specific, and structural questions route to staff.
+Unsafe, exact-price, claim-specific, and structural questions go to staff.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.